nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 # AniList V1.4

 AniList is a desktop application made to be a single centralized location for anime lovers to keep track of all the animes they are interested in.
-In AniList, users will be able to keep track of animes that they are watching, wanting to watch or even animes that they have finished.
-Users will also be able to get statistics on their watching habits such as the genre distribution of their current list of animes.
+With AniList, users are able to keep track of animes that they are watching, want to watch, and finished watching.
+Users are also able to get statistics on their watching habits such as the genre distribution of their current list of animes.

 AniList is optimized for use via a Command Line Interface (CLI) while still having the benefits of a customizable Graphical User Interface (GUI).
 If you are a fast typist, AniList can get your anime management tasks done FASTER than traditional GUI applications!